-Partition under Hindu Law states that none should divide property till the fourth generation upwards.
-However, until the Hindu Succession Act, 1956 was amended in 2005, the law of property in India for daughters and sons were different.
+The law also states that a property can be inherited up to four generations of male lineage.
+However, until the Hindu Succession Act, 1956 was amended in 2005, the law for property division in India was different for both sons and daughters.

-Today, the Property Law in India states that every girl child, whether she's married or unmarried, will be considered a member of her father’s HUF (Hindu Undivided Family).
+Today, Property Law in India states that every girl child, whether married or unmarried, will be considered a member of her father’s HUF (Hindu Undivided Family).
 She could also be appointed as the ‘karta’ or manager of her father’s HUF property.

 The jointly owned ancestral property can be divided following the Property Division Law in India or you can reach a conclusion of dividing property through negotiation.
 People who have a portion in the ancestral property are called coparceners.
 In other words, they are co-owners of the property.

-A coparcenary includes the eldest member of a family and three generations, where a member of the coparcenary can later sell their portion to a third party.
+A coparcenary includes the eldest member of a family and three generations, whereas a member of the coparcenary can later sell their portion to a third party.
 Also, a coparcener can file a suit asking partition action of the coparcenary property, by filing a deed of partition between co-owners, but not a member.

 Also to note, self-acquired property in India cannot be divided during the lifetime of the person who acquired it, but self-acquired property becomes a part of the ancestral property after the death of the owner.
 However, the person can grant the self-acquired property through his/her will to any person he/she wants.

-Firstly, in India, the division of property happens when two or more people have joint ownership over any immovable ancestral or parental property like a house or a plot of land, etc., where either of the persons or both of them want to own their share of property separately.
+Firstly, under property law in India, the division of property happens when two or more people have joint ownership over any immovable ancestral or parental property like a house or a plot of land where either of the parties or both want to own their share of property separately.
 Once the families decide to separately claim their portions in the disputed property, a Partition Suit is filed.

 A deed of partition also needs approval by the Court.
 This new partition deed must be registered at the office of the Sub-Registrar to give it a legal and binding effect.
 Next, the party or parties have to get the deed registered and drafted on a stamp paper in a clear and unambiguous manner.
 It specifies the share of each person and the date of the partition property.